Friday the 13th (franchise): Documentaries

 A documentary film, titled His Name Was Jason: 30 Years of Friday the 13th, was released in February 2009.
 This film was directed by Daniel Farrands, who had also written the film Halloween: The Curse of Michael Myers as well as a documentary on The Amityville Horror.
 The film was broadcast on the Starz television channel during the first week of February, and afterwards it was released on DVD on February 3, 2009.
 The documentary is hosted by special make‑up effects artist Tom Savini, who interviews the cast and crew members of each of the Friday the 13th films, asking them questions on the choices they made during filming.
 It also features interviews with journalists and other filmmakers who offer their opinion of the series.
 Composer John Corlis wrote the music for the documentary and it was released digitally in 2018.

 In September 2013, Farrands wrote and directed a second documentary film on the Friday franchise, Crystal Lake Memories: The Complete History of Friday the 13th, this time directly inspired by Bracke's book of the same name.
 This documentary discusses each of the twelve films, from the original to the 2009 reboot, as well as the television series.
 It is narrated by Corey Feldman, and also features interviews with key individuals in the franchise's history.
 Farrands has suggested that his work on the well-received 2010 film, Never Sleep Again: The Elm Street Legacy, which documented the making of the Nightmare on Elm Street series, demonstrated the possibility for a documentary film that was more in depth and more comprehensive than his previous effort, His Name Was Jason.
 In making such a film, Farrands turned to Bracke's book, which he had also worked on, and drew from its structure and content.
-It grossed over $600,000 in home sales.
+It grossed over $650,000 in home sales.
+Harry Manfredini wrote the music for the documentary and it was released on CD in October 2013.